 Funding Future Leaders

-Mirel Palada, one of thousands of young Eastern Europeans to receive a scholarship from George Soros’s Open Society Foundations (OSF), said the only scholarship requirement was that recipients return home after their study abroad.
-When Palada finished his year (1997–98) at Kalamazoo College in Michigan, he went back to his country of Romania, obtained a Ph.D in sociology, and — among other occupations — served as press secretary for then-Prime Minister Ponta.
+Mirel Palada, one of the thousands of young Eastern Europeans to receive a scholarship from George Soros’s OSF, said the only scholarship requirement was that recipients return home after their study abroad.
+When Palada finished his year (1997–98) at Kalamazoo College in Michigan, he went back to his home in Romania, obtained a Ph.D. in sociology, and — among other occupations — served as press secretary for then-Prime Minister Ponta.

 Today, however, Palada holds mixed feelings about the opportunity that Soros provided him.